 Her vivid compositions are deliberately awash with contradictions.
 Her highly symbolic fruit implicates both male and female forms and her dominant female figures also look like they are being held captive; they explore both the joy and darkness of the erotic.
 Her work is simultaneously bold and vulnerable, expressing the duality of human sexuality.

-To coincide with her current exhibition Lust Politics at Tyburn Gallery, London, Lady Skollie has produced this special edition screen print, taken from her site-specific mural - Khoisan Kween Mother, which currently occupies the entire back wall of the exhibition.
+To coincide with her March 2017 solo exhibition Lust Politics at Tyburn Gallery, London, Lady Skollie produced this special edition screen print, taken from her site-specific mural - Khoisan Kween Mother, which occupied the entire back wall of the exhibition.

 In this work, Skollie pays tribute to the Khoisan people, who 22,000 years ago represented the largest group of humans on earth, and from whom she is a descendant.
 The fact that today only 100,000 remain speaks volumes of the ruthless erosion of South African heritage caused by colonisation and slavery.
 This work is Skollie's contemporary interpretation of Khoisan cave paintings, while she also makes reference to more modern forms of colonialism - through motifs such as the Josphine Baker-style banana skin skirt.